m2osw/cluck/README.md

-Since our implementation has one constraint: continue to function without interruption even when a computer goes down, we use a voting system between the `snaplock` daemons that are currently running.
+Since our implementation has one constraint: continue to function without interruption even when a computer goes down, we use a voting system between the `cluckd` daemons that are currently running.

 This works in a way which is very similar to the Cassandra consistency level named QUORUM.
 We expect at least `N / 2 + 1` computers to accept